-After connecting to specified thermography cameras, the device can display temperature measurement results, and notify you with audio alert when normal or abnormal temperature is detected.
+After connecting with specified thermography cameras, the device can display temperature measurement results, and notify you with audio alert when normal or abnormal temperature is detected.

-Ensure your thermography camera supports this function, and it is properly configured.
+Ensure your thermography camera support this function, and it is properly configured.

-- 1. Go to System → Event → Smart Event . - 2.
+- 1. Go to System \rightarrow Event \rightarrow Smart Event. - 2.
 Select the optical channel of thermography camera. - 3.
 Click Face Capture. - 4.
 Optional: Check Save VCA Picture to save the captured pictures of face detection. - 5.
 Set the arming schedule.
 Refer to Configure Arming Schedule. - 6.
 Set linkage actions.
-Refer to Configure Linkage Actions .
-If you only requires to implement linkage actions when the thermography camera detects abnormal temperature.
-Click More, and check Abnormal Body Temperature.
+Refer to Configure Linkage Actions.
+If you only requires to conduct linkage actions when the thermography camera detects abnormal temperature, go to More, and check Abnormal Body Temperature.